What Are Anxiety Disorders?

 Everyone feels anxious now and then.
-It’s a normal emotion.
-For example, you may feel nervous when faced with a problem at work, before taking a test, or before making an important decision.
+For example, you may worry when faced with a problem at work, before taking a test, or before making an important decision.

 - Panic disorder.
-You feel terror that strikes at random.
-During a panic attack, you may also sweat, have chest pain, and feel palpitations (unusually strong or irregular heartbeats).
+You feel sudden, intense fear that brings on a panic attack.
+During a panic attack you may break out in a sweat, have chest pain, and have a pounding heartbeat (palpitations).
 Sometimes you may feel like you’re choking or having a heart attack.

 - Social anxiety disorder.
 Also called social phobia, this is when you feel overwhelming worry and self-consciousness about everyday social situations.
-You fixate about others judging you or on being embarrassed or ridiculed.
+You obsessively worry about others judging you or being embarrassed or ridiculed.

 - Specific phobias.
 You feel intense fear of a specific object or situation, such as heights or flying.
 The fear goes beyond what’s appropriate and may cause you to avoid ordinary situations.